KostantinRudenko/PageObjectFramework_Project-/README.md

 # About project
-This project need to test different functions of Steam webside(https://store.steampowered.com/).
-It can independently perform easy and middle tasks like check that game in Steam or try to log in.
-All tasks are about testing of the webside.
+This project need to test different functions of Steam website(https://store.steampowered.com/).
+It can independently perform tasks.
+All tasks are about testing of the website.

 # Software environment
   ## Software (Programming & Modules)